 Developing strategic statements and summaries for the direction of your brand is an essential process for every business.
 It provides tools to align your team, build trust with your customers, and articulate your brand’s direction in a concise and memorable way.

 Here’s a short exchange I had with David Cancel on the value of big picture brand strategy.
-David is the CEO of the fast-growing startup Drift, was recently named Entrepreneur of the Year by Ernst & Young, and is a huge believer in the value of developing your brand:
+David is the CEO of the fast-growing startup Drift, was named Entrepreneur of the Year by Ernst & Young, and is a huge believer in the value of developing your brand:

 It’s no wonder that in 4 short years his company has acquired 150K customers and grown to a team of 250+.

 And while every brand can be strengthened from big picture strategy, if the output of that work isn’t clear the benefits get diminished.